eaglerainbow/gerritautopush/README.md

-                    You may overwrite this, if you fully specify the branch's name including all prefixes, i.e. refs/heads/master to force pushing directly to master -a                try to auto-submit the changes which are being pushed -r [options]      add receive-pack options when pushing (use quotes in case you want to pass multiple options) -g [location]     do not use git from the path, but use a given version specified at 'location' (you need to specify the full path) -w [time]         waits an random value of seconds, up to 'time' seconds before pushing/submitting
+                    You may overwrite this, if you fully specify the branch's name including all prefixes, i.e. refs/heads/master to force pushing directly to master -a                try to auto-submit the changes which are being pushed (requires Gerrit server v2.7 or later) -r [options]      add receive-pack options when pushing (use quotes in case you want to pass multiple options)
+                    (deprecated -- newer versions of gerrit suggest not to use it) -o [email addr]   add email address to the notification email as the carbon-copy (CC) when pushing to Gerrit server (v2.7 or later required) Multi-addressing is possible by using the same parameter multiple times.
+  -v [email addr]   add email address / user as reviewer to the Code Review
+                    when pushing to Gerrit server (v2.7 or later required) Multi-addressing is possible by using the same parameter multiple times.
+  -g [location]     do not use git from the path, but use a given version
+                    specified at 'location' (you need to specify the full path) -w [time]         waits an random value of seconds, up to 'time' seconds before pushing/submitting

 Note: Providing a commit message is mandatory, if you have specified the -c option